aminupy/mizban/README.md

    ```bash
    chmod +x Mizban.AppImage
    ```
+3. Run the `.AppImage` by double-clicking it.
+4. After the first run, Mizban will be installed at `~/.local/share/Mizban`, and you can launch it from your application menu for quick access.

 ## Usage

 1. Run the Mizban executable.
 A folder named `MizbanShared` will be created on your **Desktop**.
 Any files you place in this folder can be accessed by all devices on the network.